rasheeddo/jmoab-ros/README.md

 ### Run as compass mode
 To run BNO055 as compass mode on JMOAB, we need to calibrate the sensor offset first, please check on the step on this [link.](example/compass_calibration_step.md)

+Once the compass is calibrated, the sensor offsets are saved into `calibration_offset.txt` at `example/` directory.
+So when you run `jmoab-ros-compass.py` it would load that automatically.

+Depends on how you place BNO055 board on the cart, you will face that there is some "heading_offset" when you move the cart even as straight line, but the heading is pointing to other direction.

+To solve that heading offset issue, if your GPS can get RTK-Fixed status, I have added the "Kalman filter" to estimate the heading offset during the operation.
+So you will need to move the cart in manual mode as straight line as much as possible, find some good flat ground to run the bot in manual mode for this process.
+The Kalman filter is trying to estimate the true offset by using the bearing angle of two consequential GPS points, that why you need to get RTK-Fixed status to be able to use this.
+After a while of running in straight line you will notice that the bot's heading kept adjusted to the correct heading by itself.
+This estimation process could be done during auto mode as well, but it will do the estimation only when there is no steering motion.

+Please check on [this video](https://youtu.be/MqF1ztsyBPM) for more explanation of this algorithms.

 ## JMOAB with ADC